breimanntools/aaanalysis/README.rst

 Contributing
 ============
 We appreciate bug reports, feature requests, or updates on documentation and code.
-For details, please refer to `contributing guidelines <CONTRIBUTING.rst>`_.
+For details, please refer to `Contributing Guidelines <CONTRIBUTING.rst>`_.
 These include specifics about AAanalysis and also notes on Testing Guided Development (TGD) using ChatGPT.
 For further questions or suggestions, please email stephanbreimann@gmail.com.

 Citations